 * * * * *

-- Always check the weather report before embarking on a hike.
+• Always check the weather report before a hike.
 Flooding can occur if there’s heavy rainfall.

-- Some of these trails can be wet, muddy, and slippery.
-Wear shoes that have good traction and dry fast.
+• Some trails can be wet, muddy, and slippery.
+Wear shoes that have good traction and dry quickly.

-- Be respectful when driving through and parking in residential neighborhoods.
+• Be respectful when driving and parking in residential neighborhoods.

 Travel offers & deals